hughbarney/atto/README.md

 * Provide a rich level of functionality in the smallest amount of code
 * Be easy to understand without extensive study (to encourage further experimentation).

 In Defining Atto as the lowest functional Emacs I have had to consider the essential feature set that makes Emacs, 'Emacs'.
-I have defined this point as a basic Emacs command set and key bindings; the ability to edit multiple files (buffers), and switch between them; edit the buffers in mutliple windows, cut, copy and paste; forward and reverse searching and a replace function.
+I have defined this point as a basic Emacs command set and key bindings; the ability to edit multiple files (buffers), and switch between them; edit the buffers in mutliple windows, cut, copy and paste; forward and reverse searching, a replace function and basic syntax hilighting.
 The proviso being that all this will fit in less than 2000 lines of C.

 As of Atto v1.4, these goal has been achieved !.